Halifax Logo

 Halifax Logo 1925-1933

 A year after opening the London office, Halifax adopted a new logo that mentioned its name.
 The word “HALIFAX” was on the top line and was written in large print.
-The second row was occupied by the phrase “BUILDING SOCIETY,” which used smaller capital letters.
+The second row occupied the phrase “BUILDING SOCIETY,” which used smaller capital letters.
 The color was dark – something between black and brown.

 1933 – 1965